-My grad student Mike Stay and I put a new paper on the arXiv:
+My grad student Mike Stay and I have published this paper:

 Let me just tell you a little about what we did.